numpy/numpy/doc/source/f2py/advanced.rst

 In the following example:

-.. include:: asterisk2.f90
+.. include:: ./code/asterisk2.f90
   :literal:

-the lenght of output assumed length string depends on an input argument ``n``, after wrapping with F2PY, in Python:
+the length of the output assumed length string depends on an input argument ``n``, after wrapping with F2PY, in Python:

-.. include:: asterisk2_session.dat
+.. include:: ./code/results/asterisk2_session.dat
   :literal: